nbeaver/cmd_oysters/README.rst

 However, Python is widespread and cross-platform, and ``python2`` has a ``nilsimsa`` hash library.

+- Why call them CmdOysters?

+This is a metaphor for surrounding a shell command with contextual metadata;
+the shell command is like the pearl inside, and the metadata like the protective shell and oyster tissue.
+The metaphor is particularly appropriate for shell commands since curly bracket pairs look visually similar to a stylized bivalve mollusk shell: ``{}``

+The name is also a nod to the reputation of Perl for cryptic one-liners, a reputation it shares with UNIX shells.

 -----------------------------------------------
 Example of adding a new command to the database
 -----------------------------------------------